zowe/docs-site/docs/user-guide/install-overview.md

 Consider the following scenarios:

+- If you plan to use Zowe CLI on PC only, you may not need to install the Zowe server components.
+**Note**: Some CLI plug-ins require the installation of components on z/OS.
-- If you will only be using the Zowe CLI on PCs, depending on the plugins being used, you may not need to install the Zowe server components.
-If you are just using core Zowe CLI groups from your PC, the z/OS you connect to does not required any components of Zowe to be installed on z/OS, unless you want to take advantage of advanced authentication methods such as single sign-on or multi-factor authentication.
+If you plan to use core Zowe CLI groups from your PC, the z/OS you connect to does not require any components of Zowe to be installed on z/OS, unless you want to take advantage of advanced authentication methods such as single sign-on or multi-factor authentication.
 - If you are using the Docker technical preview to run the linux parts of Zowe in a container, then you only need to configure Zowe's z/OS component to start the ZSS server.